decryptofy/scarr/CONTRIBUTING.md

 Prohibited:
 * Cannot include GPL code into SCARR, to make sure the above remains a free choice
-* Adopting from SCARR and only acknowledging its use to prevent undue commercialization
+* Cannot adopt from SCARR only by acknowledging its use (to prevent undue commercialization)

 When working in the hardware security domain, projects can be of sensitive or classified nature.
-For us, it is perfectly fine for such scenarios to extend SCARR on a per-file basis and keep these additional files under proprietary/classified license, even when distributing SCARR and these extensions to other entities (e.g., from one government to another).
+For us, it is perfectly fine for such scenarios to extend SCARR on a per-file basis and keep these additional files under proprietary/classified license, even when distributing SCARR and these extensions to other entities (e.g., from one organization or government entity to another).
 We consider this a greater freedom compared to imposing GPL rules onto everyone using/extending this project.

 Note: the overwhelming majority of Python projects is licensed under MIT, BSD, or Apache 2.0 license that can be combined with SCARR.
+We are simply being explicit about not including GPL into SCARR, thereby simplifying the inbound=outbound model.